|Mull Of Kintyre - Front Cover||Mull Of Kintyre - Rear Cover||Mull Of Kintyre - Label A-side|

 |Release Date||11th November 1977|

 Credited to "Wings"

-By the time of release Jimmy McCulloch and Joe English had left the band, but it has never been made clear if they were on any of the sessions, certainly, Paul, Linda, Denny Laine, and the Campbelltown Pipe Band were.
+By the time of release Jimmy McCulloch had left the band leaving Paul, Linda, Denny Laine, Joe English and the Campbelltown Pipe Band as the performers.

 Wings first double A-sided single, and first credited to McCartney-Laine.
 By December 10th it had sold half-a-million copies (100,000 a week),

 The title of the song refers to the Scottish county of Kintyre, Campbelltown is the major town from whence the pipers came, and is about 11 miles away from Paul's Scottish farm.